Computerized Contour Mapping

 Overlay the map with a grid that may be the same as a MODFLOW model grid.

 Enter the grid locations of the constants and their values into fdcontour_in.py.
-The fdcontour_in.py script is shown in Attachment 1.
+An example of an fdcontour_in.py script is shown in Attachment 1.
+This script must be modified for each application of the the gridded average contouring method fdcontour.py to calculate cell values.
 The locations are entered in an array that is analogous to the IBOUND array of MODFLOW.

 Run final_plot.py with Python3.
 This run produces the grid plot as a png file.
 The final_plot.py script is shown in Attachment 2.
 This step may be skipped if a plot is not wanted.